The VAD Foundation

 $280,000 is required to launch the South Sudan Employment Initiative.

-$1,000,000 is required to launch our university Scholarship Endowment to fund five students' tuition and board fees annually and fund one Leadership professor annually for the next 30 years.
+$1,000,000 is required to launch our university Scholarship Endowment to fund ten students' tuition and board fees annually for the next 10 years.

 The VAD Foundation is committed to scaling our efforts to create learning opportunities for girls, improve girls' learning outcomes and transform harmful gender norms in society.
 That is why we built the Stephane Yulita Girls' Dormitory in 2010, allowing up to 115 girls to study at MBSS, and are committed to targeting out-of-school adolescent girls (those left behind by the formal educational system) in our forthcoming project South Sudan Employment Initiative.